 Complete the look with matching soft furnishings such as bed spreads, throws, cushions and table runners.
 You’ll be surprised just how much of an effect new fabrics and textures will have on your home!
 And the best part?
 You can easily change up your look with new pieces later on!

-Compliment your floor coverings with soft furnishings such as table runners, throws and cushion covers to create a whole interior scheme that you can easily change up whenever you feel like it!
+Complement your floor coverings with soft furnishings such as table runners, throws and cushion covers to create a whole interior scheme that you can easily change up as trends evolve.

 Adhesive & Over-Door Hooks

 Providing a zero damage solution for hanging your art, self adhesive wall hooks are a renter’s dream!
 You can pick them up at any hardware store; they are super strong and will not damage the walls or peel off the paint.

 They’re also great to use as towel hooks in your kitchen that you can place wherever is most convenient for you, broom hooks in the laundry or within your kitchen cabinetry to hang measuring cups and other small utensils when you’re short on storage space.

 As mentioned previously on the topic of wall stickers, you should always test any adhesive products on a discreet spot of your wall prior to starting out on any decorating projects.
 When following the directions and adhering to weight limits, quality adhesive products should not cause any damage to your wall paint however, in any rental property there really is no way of knowing the quality of the paintwork itself.
 A quality paint job will not damage with the removal of any stick on product.
 A poor quality paint job though WILL so ALWAYS test sticky products out first to avoid any dramas!